widok/widok/docs/chapters/02-getting-started.md

 addSbtPlugin("org.scala-js" % "sbt-scalajs" % "0.6.0")
 ```

 - ``Build.scala`` is the build configuration of your project.
-The configuration itself is specified in Scala, which allows for more flexibility.
-The chapter [Build process](#Build-process) explains some possibilities in the web context.
+The configuration itself is specified in Scala code, which allows for more flexibility.
+The chapter ['Build process'](#build-process) explains some of the possibilities in the web context.

 ```scala
 import sbt._